 Bolsonaro threatens Biden

 The self-proclaimed ‘proud homophobe’ is an avowed ally of former US President Donald Trump.
-Indeed, the two right-wing populist presidents seem to have even more in common than racist and queer and misogynist views: Their miserable corona policies and the highest death rates in the world will be part of their legacy.
+Indeed, the two right-wing populist presidents seem to have even more in common than racist, queerphobic and misogynist views: Their miserable COVID-19 policies and the highest death rates in the world will be part of their legacy.

 Donald Trump: “Relations with Brazil are better than ever because of our friendship”.

 Bolsonaro is – like Vladimir Putin – one of the few leaders who have not yet congratulated President-elect Joe Biden on his victory.
-While the Kremlin is keeping a low profile, Bolsonaro makes no secret of his aversion to the change of leadership in the USA.
-So he also used his speech to indirectly threaten Joe Biden and make it clear: The time of solidarity between Brazil and the USA is over.
+While the Kremlin is keeping a low profile, Bolsonaro makes no secret of his aversion to the change of leadership in the US.
+He thus also used his speech to indirectly threaten Joe Biden and make it clear: The time of solidarity between Brazil and the USA is over.
 The reason for this: the future US president was committed to protecting the rainforest.

 In his first presidential debate with Donald Trump at the end of September, the challenger Biden declared that the protection of the rainforest was a high priority – he called on Bolsonaro’s government to do more against the destruction of the so-called “green lung”, otherwise he would impose trade sanctions.